 We’re looking at your financial health yet again, but this time lenders will want to know the current state of your accounts and whether or not you’ve got money invested.
 Life insurance documents fall into this category as well.
 Lenders typically want to know that you’d be able to pay your mortgage for a few months with the cash you have on hand.

-Your credit report is often used by financial institutions to gauge how likely you are to be able to repay a loan.
+Your credit report is often used by financial institutions to gauge how likely you are to be able to repay a mortgage loan.
 Your lender will pull your credit report and will need your written or verbal permission to do so.
 If you do have blemishes on your credit report, be prepared to give some form of explanation as to why they might be there.
 Some lenders will be understanding if an incident was unavoidable and not habitual delinquency.

 You wouldn’t want someone to finance a home in your name.
 Identity theft isn’t a joke–and lenders take it seriously.
 Be prepared to provide a photo ID to prove you are who you say you are.
 If you’ve got a social security card, it’d be good to have that on hand as well.